 Still, some physicians think drug therapy deserves far more attention than it’s gotten so far.
-In one recent study, published in the Journal of the American Medical Association, researchers at the University of North Carolina, Chapel Hill, looked at 120 previous studies, and, in an accompanying abstract, concluded that anti-alcohol medications are “considerably underused.”
+In one study, published in the Journal of the American Medical Association, researchers at the University of North Carolina, Chapel Hill, looked at 120 previous studies, and, in an accompanying abstract, concluded that anti-alcohol medications are “considerably underused.”

-At Hazelden and Tarzana Treatment Centers — a Southern California-based organization with 9 offices — the current drug of choice is Vivitrol.
-“It’s been quite effective for us,” said Ken Bachrach, the clinical director at Tarzana.
+At Hazelden and Tarzana Treatment Centers — a Southern California-based organization with 10 offices — the current drug of choice is Vivitrol.
+“It’s been quite effective for us,” said Ken Bachrach, PhD, the clinical director at Tarzana.
 “We don’t believe that medications like Vivitrol are the answer to alcohol misuse, but we see it becoming another option.
 For some people, the effect is dramatic, and for some people, less so.
-In general, it seems to reduce the urge to drink in half, which means that people can focus on their recovery, they can pay attention in a group setting, and they can walk down the aisle of a store and not have as strong an urge [to drink].”
+In general, it seems to cut the urge to drink in half, which means that people can focus on their recovery, they can pay attention in a group setting, and they can walk down the aisle of a store and not have as strong an urge [to drink].”

-At Families Matter, a treatment center in Villas, N.J., alcohol abusers who come in for help now typically receive 6 monthly injections of Vivitrol, along with what director Patricia Campbell describes as “intensive” group counseling, as well as individual counseling.
-Her center was recently part of a pilot program administered by the New Jersey Division of Mental Health and Addiction Services to give Vivitrol to DUI offenders, or those found driving under the influence of alcohol.
+At Families Matter, a treatment center in Villas, N.J., alcohol abusers who come in for help now typically receive six monthly injections of Vivitrol, along with what director Patricia Campbell describes as “intensive” group counseling, as well as individual counseling.
+Her center was part of a pilot program administered by the New Jersey Division of Mental Health and Addiction Services to give Vivitrol to DUI offenders, or those found driving under the influence of alcohol.

-It’s been estimated that only 20% to 30% of alcoholics ever receive any treatment for their condition, and less than 10% receive any of the medications available for treating alcohol dependency.
+It’s been estimated that only 20% to 30% of alcoholics ever receive any treatment for their condition, and less than 10% receive any of the medications available for treating alcohol dependence.
 Meanwhile, the social and health costs of alcohol use disorders continue to grow.
-According to a study released by the Centers for Disease Control and Prevention, 1 in 10 deaths among working-age adults between the ages of 20 and 64 is due to excessive alcohol use.
+According to a study released by the Centers for Disease Control and Prevention, one in 10 deaths among working-age adults between the ages of 20 and 64 is due to excessive alcohol use.
 Alcohol use disorders have been shown to increase a person’s risk of developing a number of medical problems, like breast cancer, liver disease and heart disease.